Artificial Intelligence Contracts: An Issue-Spotter – Part 1 of 3

 Generative AI (Dall-E) image based on prompt, “retro/vintage art: a robot lawyer arguing in court, wearing a traditional lawyer’s wig.”

 Prompts & Customer Training Data – Provider’s Rights: For the provider, customer ownership of prompts and customer data doesn’t necessarily create a problem.
 Neither does accepting limits on control.
 However, prompts and customer data could include information the provider also receives from a third party and needs to use.
 And they could include the provider’s own information: trade secrets, copyrighted text, and even patents or patent applications, assuming the customer’s staff has access to those materials.
-So the provider take two precautions.
+So the provider should consider two precautions.
 First, it should distinguish between assigning ownership and merely accepting that the deal doesn’t give it ownership rights and avoid the former.
 The first example above in bullet 1 achieves that, in the first sentence.
 Second, the provider should clarify that any customer ownership does not extend to prompts or other data it independently receives or develops.
 (NDAs draw the same line.)
 “Customer’s rights in Section __ (Ownership & Restricted Use of Prompts and Customer Data) do not restrict Provider’s ownership of or other rights to information Provider independently (a) develops or (b) receives from a third party.
 Provider does not assign or license to Customer any right, title, or interest in or to Prompts or Customer Data.

-4. Customer Training Data and Prompts Used to Train Provider’s Products – Provider’s License: What if the AI uses customer training data, prompts, or both to train the provider’s separate products and services?
-That’s particularly likeley with generative AI.
+4. Customer Training Data and Prompts Used to Train Provider’s Products – Provider’s License: What if a generative AI system uses customer training data, prompts, or both to train the provider’s separate products and services?
 The provider still should not necessarily object to customer ownership or control.
 But it needs protections like those listed in bullet 3 above.
 The provider also needs clear rights to that training data.
-Provider-friendly language might read: “Customer hereby grants Provider a perpetual, irrevocable, worldwide, royalty-free license to reproduce, modify, and otherwise access and use Customer Training Data (including without limitation Prompts) to train and otherwise modify the System and other Provider products or services, with the right to sublicense any such right to Provider’s contractors supporting such training or modification.
-Provider has no obligation to report on use of Customer Training Data, except as set forth in Section __ (Nondisclosure).“[mfn]The example uses “license” terms because of the potential for a compilation copyright, which could be licensed.
-But the fit between licensing language and data remains questionable, so consider replacing “license” with “authorization” or something similar.[/mfn]
+Provider-friendly language might read: “Customer hereby grants Provider a perpetual, irrevocable, worldwide, royalty-free license to reproduce, modify, and otherwise access and use Customer Input Data (including without limitation Prompts) to train and otherwise modify the System and other Provider products or services, with the right to sublicense any such right to Provider’s contractors supporting such training or modification.7The example uses “license” terms because of the potential for a compilation copyright, which could be licensed.
+But the fit between licensing language and data remains questionable, so consider replacing “license” with “authorization” or something similar.
+Also, if the provider uses customer inputs to train the AI for use of third parties – not just for the customer’s use – the provider should consider a clarification: “Customer recognizes and agrees that, as a result of such use of Customer Input data, the System could reproduce elements of such data in outputs provided to Provider’s other customers.

-5. Provider Training Data – Provider Control w/o Customer Rights: The customer generally gets no access to training data supplied by the provider.
-And the customer doesn’t need rights to use that data — at least, not in addition to its right to the AI itself.
-So the provider can draft simple, protective language: “This Agreement does not transfer to Customer any ownership of Provider Training Data or any right to access or use Provider Training Data.
+5. Provider Training Data – Provider Control w/ Limited Customer Use: The customer generally gets no access to training data supplied by the provider.
+And the customer doesn’t need rights to use that data, at least, not in addition to its right to the AI itself – with one exception.
+If the provider’s training data includes content the provider owns – subect to its copyright – the customer should have rights to use it to the extent it shows up in outputs (which may be rare).
+Each party then could benfit from some clarifications on that front: “This Agreement does not transfer to Customer any ownership of Provider Training Data or any right to access or use Provider Training Data, except as set forth in the next sentence.
+To the extent (if any) that System includes in outputs content that Provider owns or otherwise has rights to reproduce, Provider hereby grants Customer a nonexclusive license to reproduce, distribute, modify, publicly perform, publicly display, and otherwise exploit such content, with the right to sublicense each and every such right.

 The next post in this series addresses IP in outputs and confidentiality related to AI, including trade secrets.
 Click here.
 The third post will address liability related to privacy, defamation, and IP, as well as responsible use of AI and other issues.

-© 2023 by Tech Contracts Academy, LLC.
+© 2023, 2024 by Tech Contracts Academy, LLC.
 All rights reserved.

 Related Posts